OfficeDev/office-scripts-docs/docs/resources/samples/add-image-to-workbook.md

 The first sample copies an image from one worksheet to another.
 This could be used to put your company's logo in the same position on every sheet.

 The second sample copies an image from a URL.
 This could be used to copy photos that a colleague stored in a shared folder to a related workbook.
+Please note that this sample can't be adapted to work with a local image file, as that isn't supported by Office Scripts.

 ## Sample Excel file